MicrosoftDocs/office-developer-client-docs/docs/access/desktop-database-reference/echo-macro-action.md

 # Echo macro action

 **Applies to**: Access 2013, Office 2013

 You can use the **Echo** action to specify whether echo is turned on.
 For example, you can use this action to hide or show the results of a macro while it runs.

 ## Setting

 > [!NOTE]
 > This action will not be allowed if the database is not trusted.
-For more information about enabling macros, see the links in the See Also section of this article.

 The **Echo** action has the following arguments.